JAQuent/boundaryVR/analysis/memoryTask.md

 ![](memoryTask_files/figure-markdown_github/unnamed-chunk-6-1.png)

-Above, you see the null distrubtion that we would expect if participants answer randomly.
+Above, you see the null distribution that we would expect if participants answer randomly.
 We will re-ran the analysis using the following cut-offs

 ``` r
 kable(cutOffs)